Verathragna/house-blueprint-generator/README.md

 Use the same `--seed` value for both commands to ensure full reproducibility.

+By default the generator rotates through several circulation templates (linear chains, central corridors, and L-shaped wings) to encourage more realistic room adjacencies.
+Override the sampler with `--patterns chain,corridor,l_shape` or pick a single pattern when you want a focused dataset.
+You can also supply `--external_dir` to ingest curated floor plans alongside the synthetic samples.

 All layouts are scaled to fit within a 40×40 coordinate space.
 Rooms whose positions or dimensions would exceed these bounds are scaled down before being written.
 The preprocessing step in `scripts/build_jsonl.py` verifies that every